rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **cop (de / re)spawning** (`BartenderSettings\Advanced\Cars.ini`):

 * Until HeavyStrategy 3 and LeaderStrategy spawns have left the pursuit, they can block new "Chasers" from spawning (but not the other way around).
-This is vanilla behaviour: These spawns also count toward the total number of cops loaded by the game, which the game compares against the global cop-spawn limit to make spawn decisions for "Chasers".
+This is vanilla behaviour: These spawns also count towards the total number of cops loaded by the game, which the game compares against the global cop-spawn limit to make spawn decisions for "Chasers".
 Cops spawned in NPC pursuits can also affect how many "Chasers" the game may spawn in yours, as the total number of cops loaded by the game includes all non-roadblock cars of every active pursuit at once.

 * You must install and configure the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) by Zolika1351 if you want to use global cop-spawn limits > 8.
 This is necessary because the game's vanilla cop loader cannot handle managing > 8 vehicles for very long.
 To configure LA to work with Bartender, open LA's `NFSMWLimitAdjuster.ini` configuration file and disable *everything* in its `[Options]` parameter group.
 Even with this, LA itself might still crash sometimes.